GustavoGomez092/portfolio/src/collections/portfolio/Capstan.md

 ---
 title: Capstan
 title2: Therapeutics
 description: Full-stack project for a biotechnology company.
-With a strong foucs on design and animations this site leverages 2D and 3D animations for a unique user experience
+With a strong focus on design and animations this site leverages 2D and 3D animations for a unique user experience
 date: January 2025
 assets:
   [